-Tips on Using Lease Option or Rent-to-Own Purchase Agreements
+Tips on Lease Option or Rent-to-Own Purchase Agreements

-With the credit and real estate market enduring difficult times due to current economic conditions, what we normally consider a traditional real estate transactions are becoming few and far between.
+With the credit and real estate market enduring recent difficult times, what we normally consider a traditional real estate transactions are becoming few and far between.
 Contingent on the area of the country you reside, many real estate transactions today involve bank-owned, short sale or foreclosure properties.
 Homeowners who legitimately need to sell their homes are finding it increasingly challenging to find qualified buyers, and as a result are seeking alternative ways to sell, or at least obtain a source of income, from their homes.

 What is a Lease Purchase Agreement?